achary01su/ezQMMM2.0/README.md

 - **For large boxes `img=0` is expected and correct.** Images are only non-zero when `L < mm_cutoff + max_QM_to_edge_distance`.
 For boxes much larger than the cutoff, no periodic neighbours will ever be within range.
-- **`supercell_axes` disables PBC for the primary selection.** When tiling is active, primary charges are selected using raw Cartesian distances (no PBC wrap).
-PBC is handled exclusively through explicit image copies.
-This is intentional and correct but means the cutoff sphere may appear flat- faced for very asymmetric QM placements.
-If in doubt, visualize the PDB.
+- **PBC is always active for primary MM selection.** The minimum image convention (`box=dimensions`) is used when selecting primary MM atoms, ensuring a correct spherical cutoff regardless of whether `supercell_axes` is set.
+When tiling is enabled, explicit image copies supplement the primary selection — they do not replace it.
+The two mechanisms work together without double-counting because primary charges are remapped to their minimum image positions before tiling.

 ### PDB / PSF Output
 - **Long bonds in VMD are a visualization artifact.** Atoms near the box